MultiPoolMiner/MultiPoolMiner/README.txt

 Config.txt is a JSON file and human readable / editable.
 A good primer for understanding the JSON structure can be found here: https://www.tutorialspoint.com/json/index.htm

-If Config.txt does not exist, copy Config.example.txt and rename to Config.txt

 Warning: The JSON file structure is very fragile - every comma counts, so be careful when editing this file manually.
 To test the validity of the structure use a web service like https://codebeautify.org/jsonviewer/ (copy/paste the complete file).

 Default content of 'Config.txt'